carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 Which scenarios favor each technology and why? <br>
 Also explain the main differences between queues and topics in messaging systems.<br>

-When I need to choose between RabbitMQ and Kafka, I first:
+When I need to choose between RabbitMQ and Kafka, I first: <br>
 - look at the type of communication the system needs
 - and the message volume.
 - I also consider whether the team needs to reprocess events, what the expected latency is, and how the consumers are supposed to work.

 **RabbitMQ** is great when the system follows a more “do this now” style — tasks and commands.
-It delivers fast, supports message-level ACKs, and offers flexible routing.
+- It delivers fast, supports message-level ACKs, and offers flexible routing.
-It works really well when each message needs to go to a single consumer, and the overall volume isn’t extreme.
+- It works really well when each message needs to go to a single consumer, and the overall volume isn’t extreme.

 **Kafka** shines in high-volume scenarios, especially when the system is event-driven and needs to store messages for longer.
-It allows multiple consumers to read the same event, keeps ordering within partitions, and makes reprocessing very easy.
+- It allows multiple consumers to read the same event, keeps ordering within partitions, and makes reprocessing very easy.
-That’s usually my choice for more complex asynchronous integrations or event-driven observability.
+- That’s usually my choice for more complex asynchronous integrations or event-driven observability.

 The main difference between a queue and a topic is simple:
-A queue sends each message to one consumer — it’s work distribution.
+- A queue sends each message to one consumer — it’s work distribution.
-A topic lets multiple consumers read the same message — it’s event broadcasting.
+- A topic lets multiple consumers read the same message — it’s event broadcasting.

 ---
 >